Machine Learning and Quantum Devices: Applications of Neural Networks and Machine Learning for Quantum Devices

 \textbf{Control of dissipative qubits }-- More advanced modern RL techniques have also been applied recently to find continuous control sequences for dissipative few-qubit systems; for first examples see \cite{august_taking_2018,niu_universal_2019}.

 \textbf{Discovering experimental setups }-- In a setting like quantum optics, the sequence of time-dependent control pulses is replaced by a sequence of optical devices through which photons will pass.
 In \cite{melnikov_active_2018}, RL has been successfully used to search for ``good'' setups composed of beam-splitters, prisms, holograms, and mirrors, placed on an optical table, where the input state is an entangled state generated by parametric down-conversion, and the final state is produced by measurement and post-selection.
+This followed an earlier pioneering work \cite{krenn_quantum_experiments_2016} tackling the same challenge with a direct automated search.
 In contrast to the tasks mentioned in the other examples above, there is not simply a pre-assigned target unitary to reach.
 Rather, a high reward is assigned to setups producing photonic states with a large degree of high-dimensional multi-partite entanglement.
 Remarkably, the algorithm discovers useful novel building blocks that can be inspected and analyzed afterwards.
 The RL technique used in \cite{melnikov_active_2018} is called ``projective simulation'' \cite{briegel_projective_2012}, representing a lesser known recent alternative to the approaches discussed in these lecture notes.